neurosis69/chia_watch/README.md

   .)
 Wait until chia farmer is started again by checking for new file chia_farmer.pid and then continue

 # Installation
-Copy chia_watch.sh to host and ensure ~chia/.chia/mainnet/log and ~chia/.chia/mainnet/run directories are readable/writable.
+Copy chia_watch.sh to the chia farmer host and ensure ~chia/.chia/mainnet/log and ~chia/.chia/mainnet/run directories are readable/writable.

 Ubuntu:
 Copy chia_watch.service to /etc/systemd/system